 Sometimes its easier to bury our heads in the sand than to deal with problems as they arise.
-And I get it – money is stressful.
-Sometimes it seems easier to ignore money problems than to face them.
+And I get it – financial issues are stressful.
+It seems easier to ignore money problems than to face them.
 We do that with all sorts of problems – myself included.
 I’ve wasted money in terrible relationships because I didn’t want to deal with breaking up, I’ve waited for far too long to get health problems checked out, and I can’t tell you how long my brake light has been out.
 But ignoring these things didn’t make any of them better, it just made the problem fester and swell until it exploded.

 Don’t Just Ignore Money Problems

 The same is true with money problems.
-And yes, I know that dealing with them is stressful.
 It’s terrifying to look at your bank account and see your last few dollars dwindling away.
-It’s easier to just not log in and deal with the overdraft fee or declined charge when it comes – because that will be later. it’s not really your problem, it’s your future self’s problem.
+It’s easier to just not log in and deal with the overdraft fee or declined charge when it comes – because that will be later.
+That means it’s not really your problem, it’s your future self’s problem.

 But kicking the can down the road to your future self doesn’t actually solve any of the problems.
+It actually has serious repercussions for all aspects of your financial health, including your credit score and even your retirement.
 That one missed payment can lead to late fees and dings in your credit score, snowballing a small problem into something insurmountable.
 One overdraft fee can cost you nearly forty bucks, and of course there’s never going to be just one.
 Banks love to deduct the largest charges first so that they can charge you an overdraft fee on each smaller purchase (Ok, so I don’t know for sure that they do that on purpose, but it sure feels like it sometimes!)

 The point is that ignoring small money problems usually makes the situation worse in the long run.
 I know that dealing with it is hard, and sometimes you don’t even know how you can do it.
 But there are always options.